oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_limits_resource_availability_facts_module.rst

 ..
 Description

 - Fetches details about a ResourceAvailability resource in Oracle Cloud Infrastructure
-- For a given compartmentId, resource limit name, and scope, returns the following: - the number of available resources associated with the given limit - the usage in the selected compartment for the given limit Note: not all resource limits support this API.
-If the value is not available, the API will return 404.
+- For a given compartmentId, resource limit name, and scope, returns the following: * The number of available resources associated with the given limit. * The usage in the selected compartment for the given limit.
+Note that not all resource limits support this API.
+If the value is not available, the API returns a 404 response.

 ..
 Aliases